 Night in Reykjavík at the Fosshotel Reykjavík.

-A few last places to see on your Icelandic itinerary:
+A few last places to see on your 7-Day Itinerary In Iceland:

 - Hallgrímskirkja – This Lutheran parish church is the tallest building in Iceland at 74.5 meters.
 You can take an elevator to the top to see the city.